galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

 Setting X-URL-<<nwwl(SCHEME)>> makes Galaxy aware of what type of URL it should generate for external sites like Biomart.
-This should be added to the existing <tt>location / { } </tt> block if you already have one, and adjusted accordingly if you're serving Galaxy from a subdirectory.
+This should be added to the existing `location / { } ` block if you already have one, and adjusted accordingly if you're serving Galaxy from a subdirectory.

 ## Compression and caching

 All of Galaxy's static content can be cached on the client side, and everything (including dynamic content) can be compressed on the fly.
 This will decrease download and page load times for your clients, as well as decrease server load and bandwidth usage.
-To enable, you'll need nginx gzip support (which is standard unless compiled with <tt>--without-http_gzip_module</tt>), and the following in your <tt>nginx.conf</tt>:
+To enable, you'll need nginx gzip support (which is standard unless compiled with `--without-http_gzip_module`), and the following in your `nginx.conf`:

 ```
 #!highlight nginx